-Contractors have begun installing the first of three landmark public art pieces at Southwest University Park.
-The installations include a nod to baseball’s place in Americana, a vibrant chronicle of this history of the Paso del Norte Region, and an homage to El Paso’s rich baseball heritage including the 1949 state champion Bowie Bears.
+Southwest University Park achieved substantial completion on April 28, 2014.
+Among the most important contributions made by the City of El Paso are three landmark public art pieces there.
+The installations include a nod to baseball’s place in Americana, a vibrant chronicle of this history of the Paso del Norte Region, and an homage to El Paso’s rich baseball heritage including the 1949 state champion Bowie Bears

 “Each of these art installations uses a different medium to highlight the uniqueness of El Paso’s history or to activate the nostalgic affection many El Pasoans have for baseball,” said Patricia Dalbin, manager of the city’s public art program.
 “While each of these projects is unique and innovative, together they anchor this brand new ballpark which will be a part of El Paso’s future to our shared past.”